LogoLogo

 Activate the Python Virtual Environment

-After creating the virtual environment with venv, activate the virtual environment by running source <virtual-environment-folder>/bin/activate.
+After creating the environment with venv, activate it by running source <virtual-environment-folder>/bin/activate.

 source <virtual-environment-folder>/bin/activate

-After activating the virtual environment, you will see the name of your virtual environment prefixed before the terminal prompt.
+After activation, the virtual environment name appears before the terminal prompt.

 3